-- 1. Ensure that the auxiliary-hydraulics lever is in neutral. - 2.
-Move the throttle lever midway between SLOW (turtle) and FAST (rabbit) positions. - 3.
-Turn the ignition key to the RUN position. - 4.
-Press the glow plug switch and hold it for 10 seconds. - 5.
-Turn the ignition key to the START position.
+- 1. Ensure that the auxiliary hydraulics lever is in neutral. - 2.
+Move the choke lever forward to the ON position if you are starting a cold engine. - 3.
+Move the throttle lever midway between SLOW (turtle) and FAST (rabbit) positions.

+Note: A warm or hot engine may not require choking.

+4. Turn the ignition key to the START position.
 When the engines starts, release the key.